Oil Pulling for White Teeth: 5 Shocking Results You Can See in 14 Days

 Yes, oil pulling is good for your teeth–when you know what you mean by good.
 Its strength lies in targeted oral health benefits.
 Known to be effective in reducing bad bacteria, plaque and gingivitis, it is an effective adjunct treatment to a healthier mouth and whiter teeth.

-However, the “goodness” of oil pulling for white teeth is entirely dependent on one non-negotiable rule: it must be used as a supplement to brushing and flossing, never as a replacement.
+However, the “goodness” of oil pulling for white teeth is entirely dependent on one non-negotiable rule: it must be used as a supplement to brush and flossing, never as a replacement.
 Its power is in enhancement, not substitution.

-H2: The Negatives of Oil Pulling: Why Do Dentists Hate It?
+The Negatives of Oil Pulling: Why Do Dentists Hate It?

 Dentists are often skeptical of oil pulling for white teeth.
 We examine their concerns and the 5 evidence-backed results you can actually see in 14 days.
 Is it worth it?

-H3: Does Coconut Oil Really Whiten Teeth?
+Does Coconut Oil Really Whiten Teeth?

-The answer to this is yes but with an important caveat.
+The answer to this is yes, but with an important caveat.
 Coconut oil does not bleach; it does not contain whitening chemicals such as peroxide.
 Instead, the benefits of oil pulling for white teeth are achieved through two evidence-based, indirect methods:

-Its powerful antibacterial effect reduces plaque, a major cause of tooth yellowing.
+• Its powerful antibacterial effect reduces plaque, a major cause of tooth yellowing.

-Its ability to emulsify and to remove surface stains in coffee, tea or wine.
+• Its ability to emulsify and to remove surface stains in coffee, tea or wine.

 The outcome is that your teeth are lightened in the most gradual, natural way, as opposed to being made radically and artificially white.
 That is why dentists tend to set expectations regarding overnight outcomes but often admit that it has its worth as an additional hygiene practice to clear the stains and keep the oral cavity clean.